Home learning is anything children do outside the normal school day that contributes to their learning, in response to guidance from the school.

 Home learning plays a positive role in raising a child’s level of attainment.
 However, we also acknowledge the important role of play time, free time and family time in a child’s growth and development.
 While homework is important, it should not prevent children from taking part in the activities of various out-of-school clubs and of other activities that play an important part in the lives of our pupils.
 We believe that the home learning set at Carlton will support learning and progress as well as being manageable for pupils and their families.

-In KS1 home learning is set across a range of subjects.
-Staff would ask that children read daily and complete maths tasks that are set every 2 weeks.
-In addition, optional topic homework is set each half term.
+In KS1 home learning is set across the core subjects.
+Staff would ask that children read daily and complete maths tasks that are set every weekly.
+In addition, optional tasks via Purple Mash may be set each half term.

-In KS2 home learning will focus on key skills of reading and maths.
-Pupils are expected to read regularly (a record of home reading is to be kept at the back of the pink homework books) and complete regular maths homework sent out by teachers.
+In KS2 home learning will also focus on key skills of reading and maths.
+Pupils are expected to read regularly via Bug Club and complete regular core maths tasks sent out by teachers.